By Jonathan Crowder on September 20, 2019

 Many VCs, including us, tell entrepreneurs that they’re a value added investor.
 It sounds great on paper.
 Often it is even true.
 But why do you want a value added investor, and what does it mean in practice?

 One of the benefits of being a VC is developing a network of peers that are usually grappling with the same challenges you do.
-A few weeks ago, I sat down with a friend from another firm to chat about portfolio company support and how to scale those processes as the number of investments grows.
+A few weeks ago, I sat down with my friend Kira Wallette from the Labora Group to chat about portfolio company support and how to scale those processes as the number of investments grows.
 She’s one of the most process-oriented, thoughtful people I know in this space and our discussions often cause my thinking to evolve.

 Our conversation sparked an ongoing internal dialogue about which areas of operational and strategic support are most valuable for a firm to offer to entrepreneurs.
 In other words, what principles define whether it’s a good idea for an investor to offer a service?
 Are they things you as the entrepreneur should want?